Gamehelptoc

 - If that player would have to take any other action, nothing happens.

-In addition, if that player got a blocking pawn before leaving, that pawn is unlocked immediately if it is the player turn when they leave, or as soon as it would have been their turn to play again.
+In addition, if that player got a blocking pawn before leaving (a pawn on the player's start space), that pawn is unlocked immediately if it is the player turn when they leave, or as soon as it would have been their turn to play again.
 That makes that pawn vulnerable from passing, eating and exchanging, the same as if it has moved.